jhallen/joe-editor/docs/man.md

 * Clear the list by using the "release" command.

-Also, you can use __ESC space__ ('jump' command) to parse the line the cursor is on and jump to the parsed filename and line number.  'jump' uses the grep/find parser unless 'parserr' had been previously issued in the buffer.
+Also, you can use __ESC SPACE__ ('jump' command) to parse the line the cursor is on and jump to the parsed filename and line number.  'jump' uses the grep/find parser unless 'parserr' had been previously issued in the buffer.

 ## Grep-find

-Hit __ESC g__ to bring up the prompt.
+Hit __ESC G__ to bring up the prompt.
 Enter a command which results in file names with line numbers, for example: 'grep -n fred *.c'.
 This will list all instances of 'fred' in the *.c files.
 You need the '-n' to get the line numbers.

-Now you can hit __ESC space__ on one of the lines to jump to the selected file.
+Now you can hit __ESC SPACE__ on one of the lines to jump to the selected file.
 Also, you can use __ESC =__ and __ESC -__ to step through each line.

 ## Compile

-Hit __ESC c__ to save all modified files and then bring up the compile prompt.
+Hit __ESC C__ to save all modified files and then bring up the compile prompt.
 Enter the command you want to use for the compiler (typically "make").
 The compiler will run in a shell window.
 When it's complete, the results are parsed.

-If there are any errors or warnings from the compiler you can hit __ESC space__ on one of the lines to jump to the selected file.
+If there are any errors or warnings from the compiler you can hit __ESC SPACE__ on one of the lines to jump to the selected file.
 Also, you can use __ESC =__ and __ESC -__ to step through each line.

 ## Syntax highlighting